We’re already 3 weeks into Veganuary – and I’d love to know how you’re getting on?

 Vegans Don’t Get Enough Protein

-There are so many plant based foods which contain protein, the list is very long.
+There are so many plant based foods which contain protein – in fact, almost every food in existence contains protein.
 Tofu, soy beans, wheat, broccoli, spinach, beans, lentils, pulses, nuts, chia seeds, peas, quinoa and wholewheat bread, to name just a few.

 You can get protein with or without mock meats, but the mock meats on the market are filled with pure plant based proteins, so there’s no need to worry.

-Oh, and the brand new vegan sausage roll from Gregg’s which has caused rather a stir on social media – it contains more protein than the regular meaty one!
+Oh, and vegan sausage roll from Gregg’s which caused a huge fuss when it was introduced a couple of years ago – it contains more protein than the regular meaty one!

 Vegan Food is Difficult, Expensive & Time Consuming